 The mapping is added to the list.

-Use Okta as SAML Identity Provider in YouTrack
+Okta as SAML Identity Provider for YouTrack

 Configuring Okta as a SAML IdP in YouTrack is an easy but not a straight-forward process.
 The trick is that to create an Auth module in YouTrack, you need to provide a unique URL for the IdP.
 However, in Okta, the IdP URL is specific for an application, and is generated when you create the application for the SAML SP.
 And to create an application for YouTrack as a SAML service provider in Okta, you need the unique URL that is generated in YouTrack only when you create the Auth module for Okta.
 This "URL loop" results in the loop in the configuration procedure: You create an application in Okta with a fake URL for YouTrack to generate the IdP URL, then you create an auth module in YouTrack to generate the SP URL, and after that you can provide the actual SP URL from YouTrack in the Okta application.

 Okta supports two protocols for handling federated single sign-on, both of which are supported for authentication with YouTrack.